OthankQ/100-days-of-code/r1-log.md

 ### R1D25
 Finished Combine Arrays with the Spread Operator challenge on FCC.
 Have yet to successfully install Ubuntu on my desktop.
 Won't boot for some reason.

+### R1D36
+Couldn't help but feel like I'm missing some of the fundamentals of programming.
+Listened to some lectures by Simon Allardice.
+Great lecturer.
+Didn't do much of coding today though.